Hypotonic Cerebral Palsy

 -

-Low birth weight: Infants under 5.5 pounds often have less developed brains and nervous systems, making them more susceptible to motor problems and hypotonia.
+Low birth weight: Infants under 5.5 pounds often have less developed brains and nervous systems, which makes them more susceptible to motor problems and hypotonia.

 -

-Genetic or metabolic disorders: Some inherited conditions can weaken the brain or muscles, increasing the likelihood of hypotonia or CP.
+Genetic or metabolic disorders: Some genetic or metabolic conditions can weaken the baby's brain or muscles, which increases the chances of hypotonia or cerebral palsy.

 -

-Maternal health complications: Issues such as thyroid disorders, diabetes, or infections during pregnancy can interfere with brain development.
+Maternal health complications: Issues such as thyroid disorders, diabetes, or infections during pregnancy can interfere with a baby's brain development.

 -